Yaachaka/C_book_solutions/CProgrammingKNKing2ndEd.md

 |4|additive|`+` `-`|left|
 |5|assignment|`=` `*=` `/=` `%=` `+=` `-=`|right|

 Table 4.2 (or its larger cousin in Appendix A) has a variety of uses.
-Let’s look at one of these.
+Let's look at one of these.
 Suppose that we run across a complicated expression such as

 ```C
 a = b += c++ - d + --e / -f
 ```

-as we're reading someone’s program.
+as we're reading someone's program.
 This expression would be easier to understand if there were parentheses to show how the expression is constructed from subexpressions.
 With the help of Table 4.2, adding parentheses to an expression is easy: after examining the expression to find the operator with highest precedence, we put parentheses around the operator and its operands, indicating that it should be treated as a single operand from that point onwards.
 We then repeat the process until the expression is fully parenthesized.

 In our example, the operator with highest precedence is `++`, used here as a postfix operator, so we put parentheses around `++` and its operand: